 Thunderstorms And Tornadoes Of February 1, 1955 – Monthly Weather Review

-Additional evidence that there were tornado events on this day across parts of Arkansas, Mississippi and Alabama is shown in an article published in the Monthly Weather Review from February 1955 by Jean T. Lee from the Severe Local Storm Center, Weather Bureau Airport Station, Kansas City, MO.
+Additional evidence that there were tornado events on this day across parts of Arkansas, Mississippi, and Alabama is shown in an article published in the Monthly Weather Review from February 1955 by Jean T. Lee from the Severe Local Storm Center, Weather Bureau Airport Station, Kansas City, MO.

-Lee states in the introduction, “This series of severe local storms, accompanied by tornadoes, destructive winds, hail and heavy rain first struck near Marianna, Ark, at 1400 CST, roared through Commerce Landing, Miss., across northern Mississippi and on to near Huntsville, Ala., where they evidently dissipated around 1830 CST.”
+Lee states in the introduction, “This series of severe local storms, accompanied by tornadoes, destructive winds, hail, and heavy rain first struck near Marianna, Ark, at 1400 CST, roared through Commerce Landing, Miss., across northern Mississippi and on to near Huntsville, Ala., where they evidently dissipated around 1830 CST.”

 Lee then provides a figure showing the location and times of reported storms in the midst of the Severe Local Storms Center tornado forecast area on February 1, 1955.
-See image below extracted from the article.
+See the image below extracted from the article.
 The forecast area is outlined.